oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Holder Public Key Claim

-If the issuer wants to enable Holder Binding, it MAY include a public key associated with the Holder, or a reference thereto.
+If the Issuer wants to enable Holder Binding, it MAY include a public key associated with the Holder, or a reference thereto.

 It is out of the scope of this document to describe how the Holder key pair is established.
-For example, the Holder MAY provide a key pair to the issuer, the issuer MAY create the key pair for the Holder, or Holder and issuer MAY use pre-established key material.
+For example, the Holder MAY provide a key pair to the Issuer, the Issuer MAY create the key pair for the Holder, or Holder and Issuer MAY use pre-established key material.

 Note: Examples in this document use `cnf` Claim defined in [@RFC7800] to include raw public key by value in SD-JWT.